juanmiguelnz/aws-sap-c01/iam/idp-azure-ad.md

   * Give the Provider a name and upload the Federation Metadata XML file.
 Click Add Provider.

 #### 3. Create AWS IAM Roles
-These are the IAM Roles that syncs back to Azure AD and be assigned to Azure users.
+These are the IAM Roles that syncs back to Azure AD and assigned to Azure users.

 #### 4. Create an AWS IAM User
 This user will be used by Azure AD to connect to AWS to list the IAM Roles.
 Follow least privilege guidelines.